Sarma9590/Edureka-Selenium-Mindtree-201/README.md

 Validate the credentials of the user on the application.Atthe end, an Email having test report as an attachment in PDF format should be triggeredautomatically to all the stake-holders and it should display the final result as pass/fail of the individual test case of the suite.

-Steps to Follow:
+Steps to Follow for Final Project:

-Download File to your local desktop and extract.
+Download all Files excepts Module files to your local desktop and extract.

 Open Eclipse-->Import as Maven file.